 9-10.
 The gNB-CU triggers an UE Context Modification procedure by sending UE CONTEXT MODIFICATION REQUEST message, which may include DRBs to be modified and released list.
 The gNB-DU responses with the UE CONTEXT MODIFICATION RESPONSE message.

 9'-10'.
-The gNB-DU triggers an UE Context Modification procedure by sending UE CONTEXT MODIFICIATION REQUIRED message, which may include DRBs to be modified and released list.
+The gNB-DU triggers an UE Context Modification procedure by sending UE CONTEXT MODIFICATION REQUIRED message, which may include DRBs to be modified and released list.
 The gNB-CU responses with UE CONTEXT MODIFICATION CONFIRM message.

 NOTE: Here it is assumed that the UE accessed the original gNB-DU where the UE context is available for that UE, and either steps 9-10 or steps 9’-10’ may be executed or both could be skipped.